shivamujawame/AIW-Infra-Migration/Labfiles/README.md

      ![](Images/azure_migrate6.png)

-12. Based on the rich data insights collected during the discovery process, on **Recommended migration strategy blade** you can observe how to effectively migrate to Azure, which underutilized servers to right size, and which unused servers to potentially decommission.
+12. Based on the rich data insights collected during the discovery process, on **Recommended migration strategy blade** you can observe how to effectively migrate to Azure, which underutilized servers to the right size, and which unused servers to potentially decommission.

      ![](Images/azure_migrate7.png)

 13. Under **Business case reports**, click on **Azure Iaas**.
 You ou can dive deeper into detailed Azure Infrastructure as a Service and Platform as a Service reports.
-IaaS Reports will provide you recommended right-sized targets and the most cost effective offers based on your usage.
+IaaS Reports will provide you with recommended right-sized targets and the most cost-effective offers based on your usage.

      ![](Images/azure_migrate8.png)